 With respect to the transfer of rights in the Purchased Assets under this Agreement, Purchaser will be subject to no limitations, obligations or restrictions with regard to the sale, license, distribution or other transfer or exploitation of the Purchased Assets, whether in the form transferred to Purchaser or after modification, including, but not limited to, any of the foregoing arising out of any distribution, license or other agreements previously entered into by Seller or any of its affiliates.

-The Software operates and functions, and after purchase by Purchaser will operate and function, in the manner and with the functionality set forth in Schedule 1.1(a)(ii) hereto.
+[This section intentionally deleted.].
+[Strike this warranty of fitness for a particular purpose.]

-Upon the delivery of the Deliverables to Purchaser as required by Section 4.3 hereof, the Software will be commercially re-marketable, portable and otherwise appropriate for use with third parties.
+[This section intentionally deleted.]
+[Is this Enron’s obligation to make the software commercially marketable.?]

 Contracts Related To the Purchased Assets